DinglyCoder/DFS_and_BFS_tree_traversal/README.md

 # DFS_and_BFS_tree_traversal

 This program mimics the search function seen in file systems using a tree and traversing via Depth First Search and Breadth First Search.
 This program uses a test tree made from scratch with dummy variables as practice for DFS and BFS.
+It is written in Python.

 Depth First Search (DFS) is a traversal algorithm for a tree or graph that starts at the root node and explores as far as possible along each branch before backtracking.